 This may be difficult , but when you go on exercising kufu toward the subject, you will after some time come to find this state of mind exercising kufu toward the subject, you will after some time come to find this state of mind actualized without noticing each step of progress.
 Nothing, however, can be accomplished hurriedly.

-I will finish this post with a lesson from Buddha on learning to meditate;
+I will stop with a wonderful lesson from Suzuki’s book:

 Always keep on learning…

-In case you missed it, my last post was Concept of Constraints in Facing Problems:
+In case you missed it, my last post was Hitozukuri: